Billl-11/CNN-Horse-vs-Human-Classifier/README.md

 1. Import Pre-trained Model: The pre-trained model used in this project is sourced from the [Convolutional Neural Networks in TensorFlow](https://www.coursera.org/learn/convolutional-neural-networks-tensorflow/home/welcome).
 The course created by DeepLearning.AI.

-2. Define New Model: Set-up the model with InceptionV3 library, choosing specific layer for further processing, and then train new model.
+2. Define New Model: Set-up the model with InceptionV3 library, choosing a specific layer for further processing, and then train a new model.

-## Dataset Attribution
+## Dataset and Pre-trained Model Attribution

-The datasets used in this project are sourced from the Coursera course [Introduction to TensorFlow for Artificial Intelligence, Machine Learning, and Deep Learning](https://www.coursera.org/learn/introduction-tensorflow/home/welcome).
-The course, created by DeepLearning.AI, provides comprehensive learning materials and practical exercises on CNN.
-The datasets are used here for educational purposes only, in accordance with the course's terms of use.
+The datasets and pre-trained model used in this project are sourced from the Coursera specialization [DeepLearning.AI TensorFlow Developer Professional Certificate](https://www.coursera.org/professional-certificates/tensorflow-in-practice).
+The specialization, created by DeepLearning.AI, provides comprehensive learning materials and practical exercises on CNN.
+The project is used here for educational purposes only, in accordance with the course's terms of use.

-To access the datasets used in this project, please refer to the course.
-It is recommended to enroll in the course to gain a deeper understanding of the data and the concepts explored in this project.
+To access the datasets and pre-trained model used in this project, please refer to the specialization.
+It is recommended to enroll in the specialization to gain a deeper understanding of the data and the concepts explored in this project.

->Note: Respect the terms of use and licensing restrictions associated with the datasets.
+>Note: Respect the terms of use and licensing restrictions.

 If you have any questions or suggestions, please don't hesitate to reach out.